souptik-samanta/Fen2board/README.md

 2. **Visualize on Fen2board**:
    - Paste the copied FEN into Fen2board's input field.
    - Click "Submit" to see the starting position of a chess game displayed on the board.
+##f2b
+Fen2board is a web application that allows users to visualize chess positions from Forsyth–Edwards Notation (FEN) strings.
+This tool is particularly useful for chess enthusiasts who want to analyze specific positions or share them with others.

+## Features

+- **FEN Input**: Enter any valid FEN string to generate the corresponding chess board position.
+- **Interactive Board**: Visualize the chess board based on the provided FEN.

 ## Contributing